Moving to Malaysia: A Guide for Expats to Live Here

 Have a look at these to see what other sources think:

-However, there is a variety of entertainment venues around for those who prefer going out whether they live in urban or less developed areas.
+However, there are a variety of entertainment venues around for those who prefer going out whether they live in urban or less developed areas.
 In urban cities, one can go shopping or watch movies at the many malls here.

 There are also karaoke studios, archery and bowling places, the National Zoo, indoor fun exercise places and countless restaurants and bars where people like to hang out.